henry9836/OpenGL-Game/README.md

 # OpenGL-Game
-This game is a paradoy of the Stanley Parable
+This game is a parody of the Stanley Parable